mk31/fetch_24/README.md

 ### TODOs
 Standardize error handling
-Real api would of course have auth
+Real api would have auth
-Log errors to some trackable location - slack for example
+Log errors to some trackable location - slack for example Create a common library/package for code re-use
+CI/CD
+Instrument APM for tracing
+Create DAL/Repository for real data storage